-Free Wi-Fi is available in the local restaurants, hospitals and schools, and people who do not want to end their own secure internet generally trust and connect to these Wi-Fi networks.
-However, this free and unencrypted Wi-Fi service may not be as secure as expected, hackers can easily infiltrate these networks.
+Free Wi-Fi is available in the local restaurants, hospitals, and schools, and people who do not want to end their own secure Internet generally trust and connect to these Wi-Fi networks.
+However, this free and unencrypted Wi-Fi service may not be as secure as expected; hackers can easily infiltrate these networks.
 This has the perfect layout for Man-in-the-middle (MitM).
-Criminals prefer people who use this network to redirect funds, access sensitive personal information such as credit card numbers, access to financial sites, etc. Spoofers can use the information they obtain in this way to commit a financial crime and this situation has a negative impact on the person whose information is stolen.
+Criminals prefer people who use this network to redirect funds, access sensitive personal information such as credit card numbers, access to financial sites, etc. Spoofers can use the information they obtain in this way to commit a financial crime, and this situation has a negative impact on the person whose information is stolen.

 What Is the Connection of Spoofing With Money Laundering?

 Spoofers commit crimes by using the information they obtain through spoofing activities they carry out in certain ways.
 These crimes can be financial crimes.
-A striking notable example is that criminals can perform a large number of financial transactions on behalf of someone who steals credit card information, this transaction may sometimes be credit, sometimes it may be taking real estate.
+A notable striking example is that criminals can perform a large number of financial transactions on behalf of someone who steals credit card information.
+This transaction may sometimes be credit, and sometimes it may be taking real estate.
 Sometimes it can be used for a much smaller transaction, for example, to take inventory from an online video game.
 Criminals are also likely to get caught in these financial transactions because the person whose card information is stolen complains to the necessary institutions.
 For this, Spoofers wash their earnings with money laundering methods and turn them into clean money.

-To give an example of this issue, online video games and inventories taken with stolen credit cards are sold cheaper on the black market and the dirty money is turned into clean money.
+To give an example of this issue, online video games and inventories taken with stolen credit cards are sold cheaper on the black market, and the dirty money is turned into clean money.
 Income from fraud-related criminal activities needs to be laundered, so there is an important relationship between Spoofing and money laundering.
 Malicious Spoofing and money laundering is a crime.
 Many financial institutions have separate units that work to prevent these illegal activities.
 Organizations can build more collaboration between fraud and AML departments to prevent Spoofer.
 If institutions protect themselves from a money laundering activity caused by Spoofing, they will not be subject to regulatory penalties, nor will they lose their corporate reputation.